-Let A2i help you reach everyone
+Let A2i help you with your audio needs

 Documents translated into an audio format are useful for people who are print-disabled – for example, people with sight loss, dyslexia or people with learning difficulties.
-Providing an audio version allows these people to have equal access to information and means they can access your magazine, company brochure, letters or reports, just like your sighted readers.
+Providing an audio version allows these people to have equal access to information and means they can access your magazine, company brochure, books, letters or reports, just like your sighted readers.

 How do you translate documents into audio format – what happens?